LaboratoireMecaniqueLille/1000NCustomTestMachine/docs/usage.markdown

 ### 1.2 Ethernet

-Once the machine has been turned on, a new wi-fi network should appear in the networks section of your computer: Phidgets_Hub5000_XXXXXX.
-To connect by wi-fi to the machine, click on this wi-fi network and enter the password: XXXXXXXX.
+Once the machine has been turned on, connect your computer with the machine with an ethernet cable.
+Check the IPv4 settings of your wired connection.
+The Method should be set to Shared to other computers.
+If it is not, set it.

 To check if you are connected and to check the configuration of the machine, you can go to your internet browser and type hub5000.local in the address bar.